gsamat/zoom-importer/README.md

 I do save audio track, chat transcripts and one video file recording per meeting.
 Video file is selected to retain maximum information with following priorities: `shared_screen_with_gallery_view`, `gallery_view`, `shared_screen_with_speaker_view`, `speaker_view`, `shared_screen`.
 First hit from the list is saved, other videos are discarded.

 You might want to preserve different set of files, this can be tuned in lines 62-72.
+Complete list of recording file types can be found [here](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods/#operation/recordingGet).

 ## Code quality, bugs and feature requests